rayschu/jumpserver/README.md

-#telnet_recorder
+#Jump Server
-Use a remote Linux to telnet/ssh devices, this script will record the output and input automaticlly and save it as a file.
+Use Linux Server as "Jump Server", users login the jumper server first, then telnet/ssh to other devices, this script will record the output and input automaticlly and save it as a file.
 #Useage
 Add this code to /home/XXX/.bash_profile
 #Notice